What is a Trust?

 Divorce

-If one of you child inherits from your estate while they are in the middle of getting a divorce, then their ex could be entitled to 50% of their inheritance.
-If your estate is held a Trust, for your child’s benefit, then it is protected from this.
+If one of your children receives a direct bequest from your estate while they are in the middle of getting a divorce, then their inheritance could form part of the divorce settlement.
+If, however, your estate is held a Trust, for your child’s benefit, then it is protected from this.

 Bankruptcy